MattGerard/hell-let-loose-kickstarter-discord-bot/README.md

 1. install node.js
 2. cd into the project directory
+3. npm install
-3. run node index.js from the cmd prompt
+4. run node index.js from the cmd prompt
-4. enjoy
+5. enjoy